 of 50,000 signatures

-To Thérèse Coffey, Secretary of State for Work and Pensions and Chloe Smith, Minister for Disabled People, Health and Work
+To Mel Stride, Secretary of State for Work and Pensions and Tom Pursglove, Minister for Disabled People, Health and Work

 When you get your Universal Credit statement coming Carers Allowance is classed as a wage and taken off our Universal Credits.
 It’s like the government are giving it to you in one hand and take it straight out of the other hand.
 It is not really a wage when you are saving the government all this money.

 As unpaid carers for our loved ones we each save the government thousands of pounds a year by not having carers coming in to help.
 We get £67 a week.
 This should be in addition to Universal Credit entitlements, not counted as a wage and therefore taken off our benefits each month.